 A pro in all but name

 This isn't the "cheap" or lite" version of the phone by any means.
 It's a full-on flagship that has a great balance of cost and features.
 Compared to the S20+ and Ultra you'll miss out on the bigger screen, bigger battery, and mmWave 5G, but compared to the iPhone 11 Pro, this phone wins out on all of these features.
+Be sure to pick up one of the better Samsung Galaxy S20 cases to protect your investment.

 We may earn a commission for purchases using our links.
 Learn more.